We spend our time in business in meetings, sitting either side of desks, looking each other in the eye. What happens when we change that dynamic?

 In the video snippet (taken from a longer talk about collaboration) I make the point that being shoulder to shoulder with others is a sign of cooperation, perhaps not yet collaboration.
 Until there are aligned goals and until everyone agreed that none of you succeeds unless all of you succeed, there is only cooperation, but that is powerful and meaningful too.
 Walking outside also allows your horizon to be broadened and gives you headroom to reach for the skies.

-If you would like to experience an entertaining and informative business discussion while walking, then join us on Friday 23rd June, starting in Cricklade at around 10:30 and walking on the Thames Path.
+If you would like to experience an entertaining and informative business discussion while walking, then join us on 21st September, starting in South Cerney, Near Cricklade at around 10:00 and walking on the Thames Path.
 Register here… and I’ll send you details.